cs5500-neu/monorepo-template-main/Lab2/README.md

 # Task 1 - More Git (Reading + 1 action item)

-Please complete the reading and action item in [task1.md](./task1.md)
+Please complete the reading and update the `.gitignore` file in this repo.
+See Deliverables, Task 1

 # Task 2 - Basic Python APIs (Reading + 1 action item)